 The USC Libraries have been providing library resources instruction sessions for the Catalina Semester program at the USC Phillip K. Wrigley Marine Science Center, part of the Wrigley Institute for Environmental Studies, for the past four years, with the latest successful session occuring a few weeks ago.

 A large audience of USC students, faculty, and library supporters gathered at the reception for When Windmills Are Giants: The Novel Adventures of Don Quixote.
 USC professor Sherry Velasco contrasted the novel's early reception as a comedic work during the 17th century to its present stature for literary scholars, artists, and filmmakers.

-The USC Libraries exhibition, When Windmills Are Giants: The Novel Adventures of Don Quixote opens in Doheny Library on February 19 at 5:00 p.m.
-Cervantes expert and USC College professor Sherry Velasco will speak about the lasting impact of what many scholars consider the first modern novel.
+Be sure to stop by this evening's reception for the USC Libraries spring exhibition, When Windmills Are Giants: The Novel Adventures of Don Quixote.
+The reception begins at 5:00 p.m. and runs until 6:30 p.m., and Cervantes expert and USC professor Sherry Velasco will speak about the novel's lasting legacy.

 The New York Times, the Guardian, the Los Angeles Times, Daily Variety, the Hollywood Reporter, and the China Post reported on the win for Slumdog Millionaire writers Vikas Swarup and Simon Beaufoy at Scripter 21.